naziyasande/E-Commerce-Backend/README.md

 Start the server:
 npm start

-The server should now be running on http://localhost:5000.
+The server should now be running on.

 # API Endpoints